gmu-gd/motion21-spring/schedule/index.md

 ---

-### October 27 &mdash; Week 10
+### April 1 &mdash; Week 10
-Come to class ready to work with your spookiest ideas.
+Come to class ready to work with your best ideas.
 This week you will create a video in class and we will screen them all at the end.
 We will also cover the main ideas of what logo reveals should accomplish and then create our own.

 #### Lessons
 * 9.1: Logo Reveals